wassname/repr-preference-optimization/research_journal.md

 - my nb code? no, I reran a good one, same prob
 - my lib code? try reversing
 - my deps? try reinstall from lock

+# 2024-07-25 08:31:09

+OK it seesm to work again... weird. maybe it was just BOFT the whole time?

+Note that cosine doesn't seem sufficient to measure coherency.
+The OFT adapters maintain cosine, but not coherency.
+Cosine measures direction so maybe this shows that there is something ese involved?

+This was in a notebook where we had OFT and only RR loss.
+Hmm

+TODO:
+- [ ] play with representations
+  - Hypothesis: rejected and chosen will on mean have hs that are rotations from each other
+  - alternate: either mean mass diff (linear) or no repr will be better
+  - metric: manual generation getting output while maintaining coherency, prediction other sets of hs
+- [ ] my eval still crashes, maybe I should try resetting trainer?
+- [ ] read/watch
+  - [ ] OFT paper
+  - [ ] 45+ mechinterp ideas

+BACKLOG:
+- [ ] eventually make my own help steer
+- [ ] tru on llama3.1 for fun

+TODO put model name, adapter type in name